elastic/elasticsearch/CONTRIBUTING.md

     logger.trace(() -> new ParameterizedMessage("rarely seen output [{}]", expensiveMethod()));

-Logging is an important behaviour of the system and all but the most trivial logging should have corresponding tests.
-These tests typically use a `org.elasticsearch.test.MockLogAppender` to capture the logs and assert that they are as expected.
+Logging is an important behaviour of the system and sometimes deserves its own unit tests, especially if there is complex logic for computing what is logged and when to log it.
+You can use a `org.elasticsearch.test.MockLogAppender` to make assertions about the logs that are being emitted.

 Logging is a powerful diagnostic technique but it is not the only possibility.
 You should also consider exposing information about your component via an API